Current Projects

 We are testing university students on placebo (Vitamin C) and on a low dose of MPH in a double-blind crossover design.

-Can training balance, or enjoying music, improve children’s ability to pay attention, solve problems and/or control their behavior?
+Can training balance improve children’s ability to pay attention, solve problems and/or control their behavior?

-What if just 15 minutes a day, at home, doing simple activities, could improve a child’s executive functions as well as his or her balance?
+What if just 15 minutes a day, at home, doing simple balance exercises, could improve a child’s executive functions as well as his or her balance?
 The same or overlapping brain regions underlie both cognitive and motor functions.
-What if just 15 minutes a day, at home, listening to music the child really enjoys, could improve the child’s executive functions?
-Music improves mood and a happy mood leads to better executive functions.
-We believe that both balance training and the joy from listening to music one really likes have the very real potential to improve executive functions and we’re conducting a randomized controlled trial to test that.
+We believe that balance training has the very real potential to improve executive functions and we’re conducting a randomized controlled trial to test that.
 We are recruiting 8-12 year-old boys and girls who could use some improvement of their executive functions.
-Some children will be randomly assigned to do simple balance exercises at home for 15 minutes, 3 times a week for 12 weeks and others to watch music videos at home for 15 minutes, 3 times a week for 12 weeks.
+Some children will be randomly assigned to do simple balance exercises at home for 15 minutes, 3 times a week for 12 weeks and others to a waitlist control group.

 Possible Benefits to Mood, Quality of Life, Memory, and Executive Functions of Beloved Music with or without Social Interaction or Beloved Writings (e.g., Poetry, Stories, Psalms) for Adults Experiencing Mild Cognitive Decline